-In cervical spine, intervertebral disc degenerates and collapses with age.
+In the cervical spine, intervertebral disc degenerates and collapses with age.

 A compensatory increase in spinal motion occurs at the levels C3-4 and C4-5.

-Posterior osteophytes cause narrowing of spinal canal diameter.
+Posterior osteophytes cause narrowing of the spinal canal diameter.

 Arthritic degeneration [ synovial cysts] and hypertrophy of the facet joints can further compromise the canal and foraminal space.